 About the Instructors

-Registration for the WITR Conference begins in April
+Registration for the WITR Conference begins on April 15,

 information and relevant links.